Student protests against Israel's offensive in Gaza spread

-Student protests against Israel’s military assault on Gaza following an October 7 retaliation campaign by Hamas on Israel have spread to several countries.
+Student protests against the Israeli military assault on Gaza following the unprecedented October 7 resistance campaign by Hamas on Israel have spread to several countries.

 United States